 Group Size:

-Virtual event rate includes personal chef, dedicated event planner, ingredient delivery, taxes and all service fees.
+Virtual event rate includes personal chef, dedicated event planner, ingredient delivery, gratuities and all service fees.

 Australian Wagyu Ribeye 16oz